SummaryABOUT THE DEPARTMENT:

 : $5,410.49 to $7,250.59 per month for a 172.67 hour work month.Part Time

 : $2,840.68 to $3,806.78 per month for a 86.34 hour work month f or those possessing current licensure without restrictions from a recognized governing board in Oregon as a Licensed Clinical Social Worker (LCSW), Licensed Marital and Family Therapist (LMFT), or Licensed Professional Counselor (LPC).
 Full Time:

 $5,681.03 to $7,613.12 per month for a 172.67 hour work month for those possessing current licensure without restrictions from a recognized governing board in Oregon as a Licensed Clinical Social Worker (LCSW), Licensed Marital and Family Therapist (LMFT), or Licensed Professional Counselor (LPC).

 Excellent County (pro-rated for part time) benefit package when eligible.
 This position is available immediately.BENEFITS:

-Our robust health plan is offered at a minimal cost of $90 per month, which includes an innovative on-site clinic, pharmacy, and wellness and wellbeing services.
+Our robust health plan is offered at a minimal cost of $95 per month for employee only or $116 per month for employee plus dependents, which includes an innovative on-site clinic, pharmacy, and wellness and wellbeing services.
 Additionally, we include life insurance, retirement (PERS), generous paid time-off (14-18 hours/month to start, pro-rated for part-time), holidays, and professional development opportunities.
+Please click HERE

 for full benefit details.You may be assigned to another program area depending upon the needs of the department.